 What is a stand-up meeting?

-A stand-up meeting is a short, productive daily meeting during which participants stand, as a reminder to keep things concise.
-Popularized by the Agile movement, stand-up meetings allow project or product teams to quickly touch base, report progress, and align on project goals.
+A stand-up meeting (or stand-up) is a short, productive daily meeting during which participants stand, as a reminder to keep things concise.
+Stand-up meetings allow project or product teams to quickly touch base, report progress, and align on project goals.

 4 Benefits of stand-up meetings